Post

 Both are desktop UI frameworks using Xamarin.Forms approach (native control mapping).

-xwt is very old, so personally I think its design might inspired the invention of Xamarin.Forms.
-Eto.Forms is young, and recently starts to land on mobile platforms.
+xwt is a mature project and may have inspired the design of Xamarin.Forms.
+Eto.Forms is newer and has recently started to support mobile platforms.

 Some Incomplete Information on Qt